 - 6.1 Acoustic and Engineering Consultants Limited has been appointed Iliad Group on behalf of Miami Ltd to undertake a noise assessment of the proposed mixed use development at New Bird Street, Liverpool.
-The scheme consists of four accommodation blocks in a square shape and ground floor commercial units. - 6.2 Following a consultation with Ian Rushforth, an Environmental Health Officer at Liverpool City Council (LCC) he confirmed that they generally require that as a minimum the external envelopes of residential accommodation in the city centre incorporate windows with 10mm glass/thermal cavity/6mm glass and for habitable rooms to be provided with acoustically attenuated mechanical ventilation to remove the need to open windows. - 6.3 In relation to internal levels due to noise from the surrounding roads and industrial/commercial units it was agreed with lan that internal noise levels should be no greater than those presented in BS 8233:2014 'Guidance on sound insulation and noise reduction for buildings' and World Health Organisation (WHO) document 'Guidelines for Community Noise'. - 6.4 Based on the measured noise levels affecting the proposed development site, the sound insulation requirements of the building envelope and ventilation, to achieve appropriate internal noise levels compliant with the requirements of BS8233 and WHO guidelines, have been determined and are presented in Section 5.
-The proposed glazing and ventilation specification is different from the usual requirement of LCC for all habitable rooms and would therefore, need to be agreed with LCC. - 6.5 Measures to control the potential impact of noise break out of the ground floor commercial units on the nearest noise sensitive properties and the first floor apartments are also presented in Section 5. - Total external noise levels from all future mechanical and electrical plant serving the proposed development should be controlled to the levels presented in Table 6. - 6.7 Based on the above, appropriate planning conditions can be applied to the proposed development to ensure internal noise levels compliant with LCC's requirements in the proposed accommodation are achieved, and that noise from any mechanical services plant is also appropriately controlled. - 6.8 Based on this assessment, noise should not be considered a determining factor in relation to any planning permission being sought.
+The scheme consists of four accommodation blocks in a square shape and ground floor commercial units. - 6.2 Following a consultation with Ian Rushforth, an Environmental Health Officer at Liverpool City Council (LCC) it was confirmed that internal levels due to noise from the surrounding roads and industrial/commercial units would need to be controlled to meet the levels presented in BS 8233:2014 'Guidance on sound insulation and noise reduction for buildings' and World Health Organisation (WHO) document 'Guidelines for Community Noise'. - 6.3 In relation to noise from the surrounding event venues, including Hanger 34 and Constellations and Observatory, maximum noise levels from amplified music should be controlled to NR30L ${\rm max}$ in living rooms during the day and NR25Lmax in bedrooms at night. - 6.4 Based on the measured noise levels affecting the proposed development site, the sound insulation requirements of the building envelope and ventilation, to achieve the appropriate internal noise levels presented in Section 4 have been determined and are presented in Section 5. - 6.5 Measures to control the potential impact of noise break out of the ground floor commercial units on the nearest noise sensitive properties and the first floor apartments are also presented in Section 5. - 6.6 Total external noise level limits for all future mechanical and electrical plant serving the proposed development should be controlled to the levels presented in Table 6.